+EG-268 Experimental Studies - Mechanical

+Credits: 10 Session: 2023/24 September-June

+Co-requisite Modules:

-EG-268 Experimental Studies - Mechanical Credits: 10 Session: 2022/23 September-June Pre-requisite Modules: EG-163 Co-requisite Modules: Lecturer(s): Dr H Arora, Dr A Coccarelli, Dr H Madinei, Dr B Morgan, Dr S Pant Format: Coordinator = 1hr/week Academic + Demonstrator = 1 hour per week each Lectures 5 hours it in total, throughout the module Practical classes 4 hours per week Directed private study 4 hours per week Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Lecturer(s): Dr H Arora, Dr A Coccarelli, Mr W Jarrett, Dr EH Jewell, Dr B Morgan

+Format: Coordinator = 1hr/week

+Academic + Demonstrator = 1 hour per week each Lectures 5 hours it in total, throughout the module

+Practical classes 4 hours per week Directed private study 4 hours per week

+Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus Lecture, practical and directed independent study.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lecture, practical and directed independent study.

 Module Aims: The course introduces the students to experimental studies in a wide range of subjects.
-There are four individual experiments (HEAT/JET/STRESS/VIBRATION) Each experiment is self contained and the student will be assessed via either: - A lab report which will have a set of experiment specific questions to answer. - An online Canvas assessment.
+There are four individual experiments (HEAT/JET/STRESS/VIBRATION)

+Each experiment is self contained and the student will be assessed via either:

+- A lab report which will have a set of experiment specific questions to answer. - An online Canvas assessment.

 All students work is scheduled in groups and individuals will carry out four experiments.
 The assessments are all individually submitted.

 The students keep a log-book of the experimental observations and results, which is used for reference for the technical report from each experiment written-up in the week after the experiment.

-Module Content: - Revision of lab report writing, and statistical data / error analysis [3]. - Measurement techniques for physical parameters: position, velocity, acceleration, temperature, pressure, strain, flow.
-Laboratory classes are: - Four Individual experiments (HEAT/JET/STRESS/VIBRATION).
-Intended Learning Outcomes: Technical Outcomes - A knowledge and understanding of: a wide range of experimental techniques. - An ability to: understand and follow experimental procedures. - An ability to: consider health and safety issues when working in labs. - An ability to: maintain accurate informal notes. - An ability to: report findings in written form. - An ability to: interpret experimental data and use it to make constructive criticisms of analytical models.
-Accreditation Outcomes (AHEP) - Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems
+Module Content: - Revision of lab report writing, and statistical data / error analysis [3].

+- Measurement techniques for physical parameters: position, velocity, acceleration, temperature, pressure, strain, flow.

+Laboratory classes are:

+- Four Individual experiments (HEAT/JET/STRESS/VIBRATION).

+- A knowledge and understanding of: a wide range of experimental techniques. - An ability to: understand and follow experimental procedures. - An ability to: consider health and safety issues when working in labs. - An ability to: maintain accurate informal notes. - An ability to: report findings in written form. - An ability to: interpret experimental data and use it to make constructive criticisms of analytical models.
-(EA4b) - Understanding of contexts in which engineering knowledge can be applied (eg operations and management, application and development of technology, etc.) (P1)

-- Knowledge of characteristics of particular materials, equipment, processes or products (P2)

-- Ability to apply relevant practical and laboratory skills (P3)

-- Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1)
+- Understanding of, and the ability to apply, an integrated or systems approach to solving engineering problems (EA4b) - Understanding of contexts in which engineering knowledge can be applied (eg operations and management, application and development of technology, etc.) (P1) - Knowledge of characteristics of particular materials, equipment, processes or products (P2) - Ability to apply relevant practical and laboratory skills (P3) - Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1)

 Assessment: Coursework 1 (25%)

-Coursework 2 (25%)

-Coursework 3 (25%)

-Coursework 4 (25%)
+Coursework 2 (25%) Coursework 3 (25%) Coursework 4 (25%)

 Resit Assessment: Coursework reassessment instrument (100%)